dbca-wa/sdis/docs/source/developer_docs.rst

 This chapter links automatically extracted code documentation with the source code.

-**NOTE** Until SDIS is upgraded to Django 1.8, autodocs will fail to extract docstrings from modules using Django image fields and django-fsm state fields.
+**NOTE** Until SPMS is upgraded to Django 1.8, autodocs will fail to extract docstrings from modules using Django image fields and django-fsm state fields.
 Refer directly to the docstrings inside code if they don't show up below.